liferay-search/liferay-docs/en/developer/reference/articles/02-sample-projects/02-apps/greedy-policy-option-portlet.markdown

 [TOC levels=1-4]

 The Greedy Policy Option sample provides two portlets that can be added to a
-@product@ page: Greedy Portlet and Reluctant Portlet.
+@sharepoint@ page: Greedy Portlet and Reluctant Portlet.

 ![Figure 1: The Greedy Policy Option app provides two portlets that only print text.
 You'll dive deeper later to discover their interesting capabilities involving services.](../../../images/greedy-policy-app.png)